owickstrom/blog-post-dataflow/post.md

 }
 ```

-We have another file that contains a registry of threats and requirements for
+We have another file that contains a registry of threats and the requirements
-mitigating them.
+for mitigating them.

 ```json
 {